rdevos/DuoCBZReader/README.md

 ## to build a standalone app for macos

-cd to scripts and run jlink.sh
+cd to scripts and run buildmacos.sh

 # Menus